-73 - 75 High Street
+5. 73 - 75 High Street

 Typical of functional workers' houses, this duplex was constructed early in the twentieth century.
-A contrast to the genteel and stylish dwellings across the street.
+It and its slightly smaller twin next door are a contrast to the genteel and stylish dwellings across the street.
 Their bold, three storey towers, large window openings, and high, semi-hipped roofs, give them a solid presence and allow each occupant privacy in their defined quarters.